Appalachian State Mountaineers: Field hockey

 The women's field hockey team were members of the single-sport Northern Pacific Field Hockey Conference (NorPac) until that league's demise after the 2014 season, playing the next two seasons as a Division I independent, as the Sun Belt does not sponsor this sport.
 The Mountaineers joined the Mid-American Conference as an affiliate starting in 2017.

 Wrestling

 The Mountaineers wrestling team is coached by JohnMark Bentley and holds their home matches in Varsity Gymnasium.
-Notable former Mountaineer wrestlers include former Olympians – Al Crawford (1948), Herb Singerman (1968), Ike Anderson (1988 and 1992), and Dale Oliver (1988).
-In 2017, Denzel Dejournette was named an All-American, the first wrestler to earn the honor since Kyle Blevins and Austin Trotman in 2012.
-Wrestling participates in the Southern Conference as the Sun Belt Conference does not sponsor wrestling.
+Notable former Mountaineer wrestlers include former Olympians – Al Crawford (1948), Herb Singerman (1968), Ike Anderson (1988), and Dale Oliver (1988).
+Former UFC fighter Tony Gravely also wrestled for the Mountaineers.
+Austin Trotman, a former NCAA All-American for the Mountaineers in 2012, is the school's career wins leader with 129 wins.
+The wrestling team are associate members of the Southern Conference, as the Sun Belt Conference does not sponsor wrestling.